kexiZeroing/kexiZeroing.github.io/src/posts/using-es-modules.md

 Now many web developers are using JavaScript's native module syntax, but combining it with bare import specifiers, making their code unable to run on the web without per-application, ahead-of-time modification.
 We'd like to solve that, and bring these benefits to the web.

-When importing modules in scripts, if you don't use the `type=importmap` feature, then each module must be imported using a module specifier that is either an absolute or relative URL.
+When importing modules in scripts, if you don't use the `type="importmap"` feature, then each module must be imported using a module specifier that is either an absolute or relative URL.

 ```js
 import { name as squareName, draw } from "./shapes/square.js";